missing-semester/missing-semester/_2020/debugging-profiling.md

 1. A common issue is that a port you want to listen on is already taken by another process.
 Let's learn how to discover that process pid.
 First execute `python -m http.server 4444` to start a minimal web server listening on port `4444`.
 On a separate terminal run `lsof | grep LISTEN` to print all listening processes and ports.
 Find that process pid and terminate it by running `kill <PID>`.

-1. Limiting processes resources can be another handy tool in your toolbox.
+1. Limiting a process's resources can be another handy tool in your toolbox.
 Try running `stress -c 3` and visualize the CPU consumption with `htop`.
 Now, execute `taskset --cpu-list 0,2 stress -c 3` and visualize it.
 Is `stress` taking three CPUs?
 Why not?
 Read [`man taskset`](https://www.man7.org/linux/man-pages/man1/taskset.1.html).
 Challenge: achieve the same using [`cgroups`](https://www.man7.org/linux/man-pages/man7/cgroups.7.html).
 Try limiting the memory consumption of `stress -m`.